plone/training/embed.rst

     You quickly end up writing many event handlers, so we put everything into a directory for eventhandlers.

-For the events we need a :file:`events` directory.
+For the events we need an :file:`events` directory.

 Create the :file:`events` directory and add an empty :file:`events/__init__.py` file.